-The McDonald’s Fisheries Sustainability Standard defines our approach for global purchases of wild-caught fish for our Filet-O-Fish sandwiches.
+The McDonald’s Sustainable Fisheries Standard defines our approach for purchases of wild-caught fish for our Filet-O-Fish sandwiches.
 We began the journey back in 2001, working with Conservation International and later, The Sustainable Fisheries Partnership, along with our suppliers, to set up a rating program for fisheries based on management quality, fish stock status and marine environment efforts.
-The program, still in use today, establishes improvement plans for fisheries that score poorly and, if progress is delayed, we will temporarily move our sourcing away from that fishery but continue working with the different stakeholders on improvements, with the aim of returning to that fishery once our standard is met.
+The program requires improvement plans for fisheries that score poorly and, if progress is delayed, we will temporarily move our sourcing away from that fishery but continue working with the different stakeholders on improvements, with the aim of returning to that fishery once our standard is met.

-Since the early 2000s, we’ve continued to support the improvement of the fisheries we source from and continue to work with the Sustainable Fisheries Partnership, who review each of our the fisheries in our supply chain against our standard on an annual basis.
+Since the early 2000s, we’ve continued to support the improvement of the fisheries we source from and continue to work with the Sustainable Fisheries Partnership, who review each of the fisheries in our supply chain against our standard on an annual basis.
 Additionally the majority of the fisheries from which we source are also MSC certified and, McDonald’s displays the MSC certification logo for our Filet-o-Fish in the U.S., Canada, Brazil and many of our European markets1, where fisheries are certified against the MSC Chain of Custody traceability standard.